How they can violate you with a simple copy-paste

 This is why you should NEVER copy pasting commands directly to your terminal.
 Ask any developer or administrator if they have ever copied a command line or code snippet from the web.
 The answer would probably be YES.
 You'll assume what you copied is what you paste, right?
 Well, no!

-You think you're copying one thing, but it's replaced with something else, like malicious code.
-All it takes is a single line of code inserted into the code you copied to create a backdoor to you.
+You think you are copying one thing, but it is being replaced by something else, such as malicious code.
+All you need is a single line of code inserted into the code you copied to create a backdoor in your application.

 This attack is very simple but can cause great damage.
 Let's see how it works in practice:

-Thanks to Harel Friedlander for writing this one .
+Thanks to Harel Friedlander for recording this video.

 Suppose you are looking for how to update your ubuntu and found the following command, Copy it.
 Try it - copy and paste the following command: